Th3Mast3rM1nd/JavaU/README.md

-This reop for small Java Challnges i have done.
+Java Challnges i have done.